evyncke/opsec-probe-attribution/draft-vyncke-opsec-probe-attribution.md

 - for a {{!RFC8200}} IPv6 packet with either hop-by-hop or destination options headers, in the PadN option;

-- etc
+- etc.

 The URI should start at the first octet of the payload and should be terminated by an octet of 0x0, i.e., it must be null terminated.

 Note: using the above technique produces a valid and legit packet for all the nodes forwarding and receiving the probe.
-The node receiving the probe may or may not process the received packet but this should cause no harm if the probing rate is very low as compared to the network bandwidth and to the processing capacity of all the nodes.
+The node receiving the probe may or may not process the received packet, but this should cause no harm if the probing rate is very low as compared to the network bandwidth and to the processing capacity of all the nodes.

 # Out-of-band Probe Attribution

-When it is not possible to include the "probe description URI" in the probe, then a specific URI based on the source address of thr probe must be constructed based on {{!RFC8615}}, e.g., for a probe source address of 2001:db8::dead, the following URI are constructed:
+When it is not possible to include the "probe description URI" in the probe, then a specific URI must be constructed based on the source address of the probe packet following {{!RFC8615}}, e.g., for a probe source address of 2001:db8::dead, the following URI are constructed:

 - if the reverse DNS record for 2001:db8::dead exists, e.g., "example.net", then the URI is "https://example.net/.well-known/probing.txt" ;